DJviolin/LEMP/README.md

 1. Clone this repo into your `/home/core/work/lemp` folder on your CoreOS host (this environment works with other local folders / linux OS, but in this case you have to manually adjust every single local folder which are hardcoded into the scripts).
 2. Navigate to this folder on your Linux Host OS with Docker installed (preferably CoreOS).
 3. Create a folder in `/home/core/www`.
-This will be the shared folder to your webserver files.
+This will be the shared folder for your webserver files.
 4. Create a folder in `/home/core/mysql`.
-This will be the shared folder to your MySQL database.
+This will be the shared folder for your MySQL database.
 The container will populate this folder at the first boot and locking down the sub-folders and files to superuser access (you have to `sudo su` on the host able to access these files).
 5. Create a folder in `/home/core/sqlbackup`.
-This will be the folder to your sql backups.
+This will be the folder for your MySQL backups.
+The tar archives here created straight from the container by the systemd init script.
+So you will have a shared folder at `/home/core/mysql` which is the actual database and a `/home/core/sqlbackup` folder with tar archives in it, which is a backup when the service halted for some reason.
 6. Place your personal SSH public key in `debian/root/.ssh/authorized_keys` file (you have to create this folder structure here in your locally cloned repo).
 7. Create a file in `mariadb/mariadb.env` with the following content: